 They are printed in archival, large format, limited editions, minimum size 27” x 20”.

-little guy Little Guys — These diminutive images explore the degradation of information while building quiet, modest worlds that move in their own slow time.
+little guy Little Guys : ARCHIVED — (click the image to the left to view) These diminutive images explore the degradation of information while building quiet worlds that move in their own slow time.
 There is no high drama, just a little tension between the figures and their surroundings.

 spacer element

-icon drawins link Icons — These drawings are part of a developing vocabulary of images to be used in drawings and movies.
-They are what Plato refers to as eidos (εἶδος) forms of objects.
+icon drawins link Icons : ARCHIVED — These drawings are part of a developing vocabulary of images to be used in drawings and movies.
+They are what Plato refers to as εἶδος forms of objects.
 They represent our, or really, my idea of a dog or a chair.
 They are imbued with the aura of thought.
 They are most real without being real at all.

 spacer element